lucasvaltl/imrsv.data-documentation/README.md

 #  imrsv.data Docs

-This repo holds and hosts the documentation for teh imrsv.data documentation
+This repo hosts the documentation for the imrsv.data documentation